Polyconseil/django-cid/README.rst

 This can either happen in say your public facing web server (e.g. nginx) or be applied as soon as it hits django.

-This ``cid`` is then available throught the django request/response cycle.
+This ``cid`` is then available through the django request/response cycle.
 We provide filters for logging witch adds the ``cid`` to the logging record so you can add it to your formatting string.
 We also provide wrappers around all the standard database backends which adds the ``cid`` as a comment before each SQL